housseindjirdeh/hdjirdeh.github.io/_posts/2016-07-11-progressive-angular2-applications.markdown

 ng set defaults.styleExt scss
 {% endhighlight %}

-Since that we have everything set up, we can create our first few components.
+Now that we have everything set up, we can create our first few components.
 To start things off, we'll create a `HeaderComponent`.

 {% highlight javascript %}
 ng g component Header